Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Methods

 However, when training discrepant models, we may find that our parameter estimates are heavily dependent on the training protocol, as demonstrated in Section~\ref{sec:simple_example}.
 For unseen protocols, these discordant parameter sets may lead to a range of vastly different predictions, even if each parameter set provides a reasonable fit for its respective training protocol.
 In such a case, further data collection may reduce the variance of these parameter estimates, but fail to significantly improve the predictive accuracy of our models.

 In Section~\ref{sec:results}, we explore two examples of synthetically constructed model discrepancy.
-In Section~\ref{sec:CaseI}, we have that \(\mathbf f\) and \(h\) are exactly those functions used to generate the data, and the exact probability distribution of the observational errors is known, yet one parameter is fixed to an incorrect value.
+In Section~\ref{sec:CaseI}, we have that \(\mathbf f\) and \(h\) (Equations~\ref{eqn:general_ode} and \ref{eqn:general_observation}) are exactly those functions used to generate the data, and the exact probability distribution of the observational errors is known.
+However, one parameter is fixed to an incorrect value.
 In other words, the true parameter set \(\btheta^*\) lies outside the parameter space used in training the model.
-Under the assumption of structural identifiability (and a compact parameter space), this is an example of model discrepancy, because there is some limit to how well our model can recapitulate the DGP.
+Under the assumption of structural identifiability (and a compact parameter space), this is an example of model discrepancy because there is some limit to how well our model can recapitulate the DGP.

-In Section~\ref{sec:caseII} we explore another example of model discrepancy where our choice of \(\mathbf{f}\) (and, in this case, the dimensions of \(\btheta\) and \(\mathbf{x}\)) are misspecified by fitting a different model than the one used in the DGP.
+In Section~\ref{sec:caseII} we explore another example of model discrepancy where our choice of \(\mathbf{f}\) (and, in this case, the dimensions of \(\btheta\) and \(\mathbf{x}\)) are misspecified by training a model which differs structurally from the one used in the DGP.